 Using Arabidopsis thaliana inbreds and related Brassicaceae, we applied multiplexed pyrosequencing of microbial 16S rRNA genes from the root systems of hundreds of individual plants to test the hypothesis that the microbiota of a plant grown in wild soils is sufficiently dependent on host genotype to vary among related inbred individuals.
 We found distinct microbial communities in bulk soil, rhizosphere, and endophyte fractions that are influenced by soil type and plant developmental stage.
 We also found that plant genotype directs the assembly of robust microbial phenotypes, setting the stage for genetic dissection of responsible host loci.

 This project is expanding significantly to include technology development of new high-throughput 16S ribotyping, metagenome and metatranscriptome analyses in controlled conditions, and development of new model systems.
+We are currently developing methods to build and test the function of small bacterial consortia on plant performance.
 These systems will feature various levels of both genetic and genomic resources, which will help us to identify host loci shaping the microbiome and to understand the consequences of local adaptation to climate alterations on the root microbiome.

 Grants from the National Institutes of Health, the National Science Foundation, and the Department of Energy provided partial support for these projects.